dbt-labs/docs.getdbt.com/website/snippets/_v2-sl-prerequisites.md

   * Note &mdash; Deployment environment is currently supported (_development experience coming soon_)
 - Install the [MetricFlow CLI](/docs/build/metricflow-cli).
 After installing the package, make sure you run at least one model.
-- Set up the [Semantic Layer API](/docs/dbt-cloud-apis/sl-api-overview) in the integrated tool to import metric definitions
-  * Developer accounts will be able to query manually using the [MetricFlow CLI](/docs/build/metricflow-cli) and SQL.
-To dynamically query metrics using external tools, you'll need to have a dbt Cloud Team or Enterprise account with access to the Semantic Layer API.<br />
+- Set up the [Semantic Layer API](/docs/dbt-cloud-apis/sl-api-overview) in the integrated tool to import metric definitions **Note:** Developer accounts can only query data manually using the [MetricFlow CLI](/docs/build/metricflow-cli) and SQL.
+To dynamically query metrics using external tools, you must have a dbt Cloud Team or Enterprise account with access to the Semantic Layer API.<br />
 - Understand [MetricFlow's](/docs/build/about-metricflow) key concepts, which powers the revamped dbt Semantic Layer.